 Scots certainly know how to celebrate!
-And this St Andrew’s day will be no exception.
-For many families the main meal tonight will be haggis served with neeps (turnips) and tatties (potatoes) washed down with a dram of the good stuff.
+And this St Andrew’s Day will be no exception.
+For many families, the main meal tonight will be haggis served with neeps (turnips) and tatties (potatoes) washed down with a dram of the good stuff.

 I was a student the first time I ever tried haggis.
 It was St Andrew’s Day 1988 and, whilst I was quite happy to partake in a wee dram or two of whiskey, the thought of eating sheep’s offal boiled in the unfortunate animal’s stomach didn’t exactly have my mouth watering in anticipation.
-In fact I was dreading it.
-However in the spirit of the thing (my flatmate was from Edinburgh) I decided to try a tiny bit, just to say I’d had some….
+In fact, I was dreading it.
+However, in the spirit of the thing (my flatmate was from Edinburgh), I decided to try a tiny bit, just to say I’d had some…

 A mound of bashed neeps and tatties was placed in front of me together with a generous helping of what looked like dried-up mince.
-To my surprise it smelt extremely tasty.
+To my surprise, it smelt extremely tasty.
 Tentatively I took a mouthful…. it tasted delicious.
-In fact I enjoyed it so much I had second helpings!
-Which just goes to show that, as with all things in life, you shouldn’t necessarily judge a book by its cover.
+In fact, I enjoyed it so much I had second helpings!
+This just goes to show that, as with all things in life, you shouldn’t necessarily judge a book by its cover.
 Sometimes the foods that sound or look unappetising can really surprise us.
 In the case of haggis, Scots poet Robert Burns even felt moved enough to write an ode to it:

 “Fair fa’ your honest, sonsie face,

-Great chieftain o’ the pudding-race!”
+Great chieftain o’ the pudding race!”

-Macsween of Edinburgh is perhaps the country’s most famous haggis-maker and also make a vegetarian version of Scotland’s national dish containing black kidney beans, lentils, vegetables, oatmeal, herbs and spices, so everyone can enjoy haggis on St Andrew’s Day, Burns Night or whenever they fancy.
+Macsween of Edinburgh is perhaps the country’s most famous haggis-maker and also makes a vegetarian version of Scotland’s national dish containing black kidney beans, lentils, vegetables, oatmeal, herbs and spices, so everyone can enjoy haggis on St Andrew’s Day, Burns Night or whenever they fancy.

 Sticking with traditional Scottish fayre, another dish peculiar to the country is the Clootie Dumpling.
 The name comes from the cloth used to wrap the pudding in when it is boiled.
 I have never tried a Clootie Dumpling, but here is a recipe for those who want to try it: